fperez/fperez.org-src/py4science/starter_kit.rst

   scientific computing contexts, available online from the author (`Amazon link`_).

+- `Matplotlib for Python Developers`_ by Sandro Tosi: everything you need to know about producing meaningful and aesthetic data visualizations with Matplotlib.

 These books are of general value and freely available online, though they can also be purchased in paper form: